 The Harvard Ichthus is a journal of Christian thought and expression produced by undergraduates at Harvard University.
 Its mission is threefold: first, to foster deep Christian thought at Harvard; second, to nurture a loving community of Christian writers and artists; and third, to proclaim the truth, beauty, and power of the Gospel of Jesus Christ.

-In an age of skepticism, many come to Harvard with misconceptions about the Christian faith and its compatibility with a rigorous intellectual life.
+Many come to Harvard with misconceptions about the Christian faith and its compatibility with a rigorous intellectual life.
 The Ichthus aims to engage with and, ultimately, defy those misconceptions.
-The Ichthus publishes pieces of writing that explore God and God’s creation, taking seriously the motto of Harvard University: “Veritas Christo et Ecclesiae,” in English “Truth for Christ and the Church.”
+The Ichthus publishes pieces of writing that explore God and God’s creation, taking seriously the original motto of Harvard University: “Veritas Christo et Ecclesiae,” in English “Truth for Christ and the Church.”